 The COVID-19 crisis in the UK has shown us how quickly - and drastically - the economic landscape can change for businesses.

-While this global pandemic has taken everyone by surprise, there are learnings from it which may help you be better prepared for various market or economic movements that could further impact your finances.
-Check out our list of top tips, so you can see if you are using the most effective approach in managing your business’ cash resources.
+While this global pandemic has taken everyone by surprise, there are learnings from it that may help you be better prepared for various market or economic movements that could further impact your finances.
+Check out FSB Funding Platform's list of top tips, so you can see if you are using the most effective approach in managing your business’ cash resources.

 What is working capital?